List vs Dictionary Collection Types

 Introduction

-List and Dictionary are useful collection types.
+In .NET, list and dictionary are useful collection types.
 They are easy accessibility and convenient to use.
-There are advantages to use these types over an array or hash tables.
-There are also a lot of different variations and even concurrent versions but for now we will cover the most basic types.
-Next we’ll start with the list collection.
+There are advantages to using these types over an array or hash tables.
+There are also a lot of different variations and even concurrent versions but for now, we will cover the most basic types.
+Next, we’ll start with the list collection.

 #Analysis TypeListDictionary